-Whatever topic I teach, I want to contribute to a robust liberal arts education that respects the complexity of knowledge rather than providing information and technique to be instantly applied.
-I am a good fit for students who want to improve their control over thinking, who want to know more about how complex the world is, and who want to participate intelligently in public discussions.
+My Pedagogy: I aim to contribute to a robust liberal arts education that respects the complexity of knowledge (rather than viewing scholarship as information and technique to be instantly applied).
+I am a good fit for students who want to improve their command over thinking, who are curious about how complex the world is, and who want to develop their capacity to weigh in on public discussions.
 The topics I teach concern gender and sexuality including international issues, human rights, accessible economics, and historical and ethnographic perspectives.
 My courses include units on prostitution, Tupperware, Thailand, masculinity, and other odd bits.

-I work with graduate students interested in heterodox economics/political economy, queer/sexuality studies, transnational flows (e.g, neoliberalism), and interpretive empirical (e.g., ethnography).
+I work with graduate students who are interested in theory that is inflected with political economy, queer/sexuality studies, transnational flows (e.g, neoliberalism), and the analytical uses of interpretive empirical research (e.g., ethnography, oral histories, archival).

 gender/sexuality in global modernity; urban Southeast Asia and transnational zones; cultural political economy and heterodox economics